Chapter 21. Supported kdump configurations and targets

 512 MB of RAM

 On many systems, kdump is able to estimate the amount of required memory and reserve it automatically.
-The automatic memory reservation mechanism is enabled by default and requires the systems to have available memory more than the minimum threshold, which varies based on the system architecture.
+This behavior is enabled by default, but only works on systems that have more than a certain amount of total available memory, which varies based on the system architecture.

 Important

 The kexec-tools utility, by default, configures the crashkernel command line parameter and reserves a certain amount of memory for kdump.
-For the default memory reservation to work, a certain amount of total memory must be available in the system.
-The amount of memory required differs based on the system’s architecture.
-If the system has memory less than the specified threshold value, you must configure the memory manually.
+On some systems however, it is still possible to allocate memory for kdump either by using the crashkernel=auto parameter in the boot loader configuration file, or by enabling this option in the graphical configuration utility.
+For this automatic reservation to work, a certain amount of total memory needs to be available in the system.
+The memory requirement varies based on the system’s architecture.
+If the system memory is less than the specified threshold value, you must configure the memory manually.

 ArchitectureRequired Memory